SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

     :language: YAML
     :lines: 29-38

-Alignment of various assemblies **for small genomes (<10-20Mbp)** is also possible by using Mauve.
+If several assemblers are activated, a multiple alignment of the various assemblies **for small genomes (<10-20Mbp)** can be computed with Mauve.

-* If you want to improve alignment with MAUVE on circular molecules is recommended to activate *Fixstart* step.
+* If you want to improve alignment with MAUVE on circular molecules, it is recommended to activate the *Fixstart* step.
-* Only activate MAUVE if you have more than one sample and more than one quality step.
+* Only activate MAUVE if you have more than one assembler per sample and more than one quality step.

 .. literalinclude:: ../../culebrONT/install_files/config.yaml
     :language: YAML